Does your marriage lack intimacy?

 - And only 7% of churches have a ministry program for those struggling with porn addiction

 But how does one define addiction?
 Generally, we refer to “addiction” when it becomes a problematic behavior that affects other areas of one’s life.
 Patrick Carnes, the author of Out of the Shadows: Understanding Sexual Addiction, writes that sexual addiction is any sex-related compulsion that interferes with normal living and causes severe stress to family, friends, loved ones or one’s work environment.
 This is a form of self-sabotage, and it is very common for sex addicts to make sex a priority over work and relationships which can have a devastating effect on their life.

 Initially, I did not set out to work with clients facing this problem.
-Very quickly, I noticed how often the topic of sex/porn addiction was a surfacing side issue and how pervasive of an epidemic that it is.
-My clients were not dirty monsters emerging from the shadows, but “regular” churchgoing corporate husbands and fathers who coached and volunteered.
-They had kept their secret for years, but didn’t know how to stop the behavior.
-Seeing marriages on the brink of destruction, or once-dedicated employees facing the loss of their careers, or worse, parents losing access to their children as a result of sexually compulsive behaviors eye-opening.
+Very quickly, I noticed how often the topic of sex/porn addiction and in particular, intimacy issues were a surfacing side issue.
+My clients were not dirty monsters emerging from the shadows, but “regular” churchgoing corporate husbands and wives who coached and volunteered.
+They had kept their secret for years.
+Seeing marriages on the brink of destruction, or once-dedicated employees facing the loss of their careers, or worse, parents losing access to their children as a result of sexually compulsive behaviors was eye-opening.

 If you find yourself caught in the grips of sexually compulsive behavior, it is possible to break free from the repetitive habits that threaten to destroy your marriage, relationships, and career.
 Having a healthy sexual desire is normal, and nothing to be ashamed of, but when the desire costs you intimacy with your partner, erodes your partner’s trust and your own self esteem, or invokes strong feelings of denial, shame and self-loathing, then you owe it to yourself (and your loved ones) to dig deeper.